 UN Document: Report of the World Commission on Environment and Development: Our Common Future, Chapter 2, Geneva, Switzerland, March 20, 1987.

 Web article: Daly, H., From a Failed Growth Economy to a Steady-State Economy, in The Encyclopedia of Earth, 2009.

 Web article: Ellis, E., Overpopulation is not the Problem, New York Times, Sept.13, 2013.

-Book chapter: F.M.
+Book chapter (E-Reserves): F.M.
 Vanek and L.D.
 Albright, Energy Systems Engineering.
-Evaluation and Implementation, McGraw Hill, 2008 – Chapter 2 Systems Tools for Energy Systems, pp. 23-45. (this chapter is on electronic reserve)
+Evaluation and Implementation, McGraw Hill, 2008 – Chapter 2 Systems Tools for Energy Systems, pp. 23-45.

 If you have any questions, please post them to our Questions? discussion forum, located on the Modules page in Canvas.
 You can use this space to chat about course topics or to ask questions.
 While you are there, feel free to post your own responses if you are able to help out a classmate.